siddeshgv089/ImageProcessing/README.md

 # ImageProcessing

-contains the implementation of Popular imgae processing techniques in c,c++ without using any 3rd party library.
+contains the implementation of Popular image processing techniques in c,c++ without using any 3rd party library.